assetricity/isbm2_adaptor_rest/docs/ConsumerRequestServiceApi.md

 require 'time'
 require 'isbm2_adaptor_rest'
 # setup authorization
-ISBMRestAdaptor.configure do |config|
+IsbmRestAdaptor.configure do |config|
   # Configure HTTP basic authorization: username_password
   config.username = 'YOUR USERNAME'
   config.password = 'YOUR PASSWORD'
 end

-api_instance = ISBMRestAdaptor::ConsumerRequestServiceApi.new
+api_instance = IsbmRestAdaptor::ConsumerRequestServiceApi.new
 session_id = 'session_id_example' # String | The identifier of the session to which the message will/is posted.
 opts = {
-  message: ISBMRestAdaptor::Message.new # Message | The Message to be published Only MessageContent, Topic, and Expiry are allowed in the request body.
+  message: IsbmRestAdaptor::Message.new # Message | The Message to be published Only MessageContent, Topic, and Expiry are allowed in the request body.
 Although `topics` is an array, at most 1 value is allowed.
 }

 begin
   # Posts a request message on a channel.
   result = api_instance.post_request(session_id, opts)
   p result
-rescue ISBMRestAdaptor::ApiError => e
+rescue IsbmRestAdaptor::ApiError => e
   puts "Error when calling ConsumerRequestServiceApi->post_request: #{e}" end
 ```